Chicken Seekh Kabab: Easy Pakistani Recipe

 a plate of chicken seekh kababs and naan bread and chilli sauce

-So I use the kebab to make chicken hotdog or chicken wrap.
+So, I use the kebab to make chicken hotdogs or chicken wrap.ย

-Therefore, when I make this grilled chicken meat on the skewers, I almost always make it in big-bulk.
-Like 2 kilos.
-Once I cook them, I freeze them.
+Therefore, when I make this grilled chicken meat on the skewers, I almost always make it in bulk, like 2 kilos.
+Once I cook them, I freeze them.ย

-Theyโ€™re handy for when I donโ€™t have time fixing lunch.
-As they can be our quick-tasty lunch.
+Theyโ€™re handy when I donโ€™t have time to fix lunch as they can be our quick-tasty lunch.

-And if you donโ€™t fancy some carbs, you can always enjoy the seekh kabab with some salad.ย ย Try this cold mushroom salad as an idea, it surely goes well with the kebab.
+If you donโ€™t fancy some carbs, you can always enjoy the seekh kabab with salad.
+Try this cold mushroom salad as an idea; it indeed goes well with the kebab.

-Chicken seekh kabab is the chicken mince/ ground chicken mixed with fragrant spices and herbs, then grilled on the skewers.
+Chicken seekh kabab is the mince/ ground chicken mixed with fragrant spices and herbs and then grilled on the skewers.ย

-The word Kabab derives from Arabic kabฤb that means roasted meat.
-And it is also called Kebab, Kabob, or Kebap in areas across Middle-Eastern and Asia, particularly the Muslim areas.
+The word Kabab derives from the Arabic kabฤb, which means roasted meat.
+It is also called Kebab, Kabob, or Kebap in areas across Middle Eastern and Asia, particularly Muslim areas.ย

-You need chicken mince/ ground chicken, onion, garlic powder, ginger powder, garam masala, red chilli powder, plain flour/ all-purpose flour, yoghurt and coriander leaves.
+You need chicken mince/ ground chicken, onion, garlic powder, ginger powder, garam masala, red chili powder, plain flour/ all-purpose flour, yogurt, and coriander leaves.

 Apart from the garam masala, I think other ingredients are pretty straightforward.

-So, for the garam masala, you can use the ready-mixed garam masala.
-I sometimes use my own mixed masala, other times, I use the shop-bought packet.
+So, for the garam masala, you can use the ready-mixed garam masala from the store.
+I often use my homemade garam masala; other times, I use the shop-bought packet.ย

 ground chicken with spices and herbs in a mixing bowl

-Firstly, you mix the chicken mince/ ground chicken with all other ingredients until everything is thoroughly mixed and blended.
+First, mix the chicken mince/ ground chicken with all other ingredients until everything is thoroughly mixed and blended.ย

 You can mix it by hand or use a food processor.
-If you use a food processor, the mixture will be fine and delicate.
-Itโ€™s nice.
+The mixture will be fine and delicate if you use a food processor.
+Itโ€™s nice.ย

 Leave the meat to rest for about half an hour, at the very least.
-To give the flavour a chance to develop.
+To give the flavor a chance to develop.ย

 chicken and spices mixture

 Next, grill the kebabs.
-You can use the oven grill, griddle pan, or barbecue.
-The latter is the best.
-Hah.
+You can use an oven grill, griddle pan, or barbecue.
+The latter is the best, hah.

-Take a big handful of chicken mixture and shape it into a cylinder tube around the skewers.
+When you’re ready to cook the chicken, take a big handful of the chicken mixture and shape it into a cylinder tube around the skewers.ย

-Then grill the chicken mix on the skewers in your oven grill, barbecue or griddle pan.
-Turn the skewers every so often and grill until the chicken is thoroughly cooked.
+Then grill the chicken mix on the skewers in your oven grill, barbecue, or griddle pan.
+Turn the skewers occasionally and grill until the chicken is thoroughly cooked.

 chicken seekh kebabs in the grill

-• Use the chicken thighs because the fat in them will keep the kebab moist.
-If youโ€™re not too keen on them, at the very least mix the chicken thighs and the chicken bread in equal proportion.
-Although you can always opt for 100% chicken breast, the kebabs will be dry and have less flavour.
+• Use the chicken thighs because their fat will keep the kebab moist.
+If youโ€™re not too keen on them, at the very least, mix the chicken thighs and bread in equal proportion.
+Although you can always opt for 100% chicken breast, the kebabs will be dry and have less flavor.ย

 • If possible, leave the chicken mixture to marinate with all the spices overnight.
 This way, it will develop a more intense flavour.
 Delicious.

-• Keep a close eye on the skewers when you grill the chicken seekh kebabs.
-Because chicken doesnโ€™t take ages to cook.
-Make sure you donโ€™t undercook them BUT donโ€™t let them overcook either.
-Or else, your kebabs will be dry.
+• Keep a close eye on the skewers when you grill the chicken seekh kebabs because chicken doesnโ€™t take ages to cook.
+Make sure you donโ€™t undercook them, BUT donโ€™t let them overcook either.
+Otherwise, your kebabs will be dry.
 You want your chicken to be succulent.

 Pakistani chicken seekh kebabs with lettuces, a bowl of chilli sauce and a few slices of lemon